 In 2012 the postseason was expanded again with the creation of a second wild card team in each league.
 This was the scenario that prevailed until 2021.
-The now two wild card teams per league would play each other in a one game winner take all round hosted by the team with the better record.
+The now two wild card teams per league would play each other in a one-game winner-take-all round hosted by the team with the better record - the Wild Card Game.
 The winner would then advance on to the Division Series to play the team with that league's best regular season record, regardless of division.